TAHWINEYI/TAHWINEYI/README.md

 # Hi there, I'm Lisbon Tahwineyi 👋

-I'm a Java Developer and a Product specialist at MastergrateIT using <YOUR PRIMARY LANGUAGE/STACK>.
+I'm a Java Developer and a Product specialist at MastergrateIT using Spring Boot, Hibernate, SQL, HTML5, CSS3 and Thymleaf.
 All opinions are my own.

-Over the past <X> years, I've been passionate about creating efficient, scalable, and maintainable software using technologies such as **<List your key languages or frameworks>**.
+Over the past 5+ years, I've been passionate about creating efficient, scalable, and maintainable software using technologies such as **Spring Boot, Hibernate, SQL, HTML5, CSS3 and Thymleaf**.
 I love designing clean architectures, mentoring developers, and exploring modern software design patterns.

 I’m currently focused on: